-Burn injuries are classified by the degree of their severity:
+As McKinney burn injury attorneys can explain, burn injuries are classified by the degree of their severity:

 First-Degree: A first-degree burn, such as a sunburn, usually result in only minor damage to the epidermis, or outer layer of skin.
 The majority of first degree burns heal without leaving scars and can be treated using over the counter medications.